Mbed-TLS/mbedtls/BRANCHES.md

   these only get bug fixes and security fixes.

 We use [Semantic Versioning](https://semver.org/).
-In particular, we maintain API compatibility in the `master` branch between major version changes.
+In particular, we maintain API compatibility in the `master` branch across minor version changes (e.g. the API of 3.(x+1) is backward compatible with 3.x).
+We only break API compatibility on major version changes (e.g. from 3.x to 4.0).
 We also maintain ABI compatibility within LTS branches; see the next section for details.

 ## Backwards Compatibility